 We should know even more soon, and some of that information may come through the Madden 22 Community Playtest or Beta.

 Madden 22 Game Modes

-With new features coming to several different areas, there's a lot to take in when it comes to what's coming in Madden 22.
+With new features that came to several different areas, there's a lot to take in when it comes to what's in Madden 22.

-Let's take a closer look at each game mode and what's going to be new this year.
+Let's take a closer look at each game mode and what's new this year.

 Nothing in Madden 22 appears to be getting more attention when it comes to improvements this year than Franchise Mode.

-While there will definitely be fans left wanting more, and some of that should arrive in live service updates after the release of Madden 22, there are some exciting features coming at launch as well.
+While there will definitely be fans left wanting more, and some of that should arrive in live service updates now that Madden 22 has been released.

 Staff Management gets an all new system along with an RPG style talent tree, and weekly strategy will challenge players in unique ways.

 Ultimate Team is probably the game mode that is the most popular in the entire Madden Universe.